Acuña hopes to be ready for Opening Day, vows to 'be patient'

 This browser does not support the video element.

 Acuña watched the Braves win the 2021 World Series after being sidelined just before that season’s All-Star break.
-He has now watched his team remain in the postseason hunt despite the fact that he is one of six members of the Opening Day lineup (starting pitcher Spencer Strider included) who have missed at least two months because of an injury this year.
+He again watched his team remain in the postseason hunt despite the fact that he was one of six members of the Opening Day lineup (starting pitcher Spencer Strider included) who missed at least two months because of an injury this year.

 “It feels good to continue to have that success,” Acuña said.
 “I’m sorry to have to phrase it this way, but no one is irreplaceable in baseball.
 Injuries are a part of the game.
 They happen.
 When somebody goes down, somebody is going to step in and take their spot.”